 Sip on wines by the glass all under $8 while snacking on pizzas and more during happy hour at Bella’s Italian Cafe weekdays from 3-6pm.

 Roll up your sleeves and be prepared for at least a light dusting of flour — a pasta making class is the perfect way to soak in the essence of Italy without the long flight, plus, it’s a skill you can bring home to use again and again for date night!
-Publix offers an array of cooking classes, and there’s a couple pasta making classes coming up in June.
-The class is $50 per person.
-The Rolling Pin in Brandon also offers a pasta making class about once a month, so check out their calendar for the next one that works for you.
+Publix offers an array of cooking classes, and there are usually pasta making classes on the calendar.
+Classes are usually around $50 per person.

 Now that you know how to have the perfect Italian-inspired date night in Tampa Bay, take your next date night on the road to experience the tastes of Italy in Orlando.